LL04-Finance-Dowell/100018-dowellWorkflowAi-testing/README.md

 _POST_ to `documents/`

-- Creates a new Document by providing company_id and created_by parameters and their value from front end
+- Creates a new Document by providing created_by parameter and its value from front end

 Request Body

 ```
 {
-    "company_id": "<company_id_of_authenticated_user>",
     "template_id": "<template_id_existing>",
     "created_by": "<user_name_of_authenticated_user>"
 }